tomru/axiom/README.md

 ## Axiom - Pattern Library

-A consumable library of UI & UX patterns, that can take you from a blank page to production without making any design decisions.
+A consumable library of UI & UX patterns, that can take you from a blank page to production withoutwithout having to worry about styling and design details.
 Backed by a Style Guide Driven Development approach and a living style guide, documentation does not become a forgotten seperate task and is automated at a level that still has flexiblity.

 **Status**: In development, unstable, experimental, hazardous ... other off-putting words